- Amazon Web Services (AWS) have declared it is starting a 10-week AWS Generative AI Accelerator to hasten its A.I. attempts.

 - Rumors have it that Amazon has regressed as far as AI is concerned.

 To many, the timing of this AI program signals a reactive and frantic measure to the recent preponderance of Open AI’s ChatGPT.
-For others, it is not.
+For others, it is a mere coincidence and is not.

 Why Did Amazon Launch This Program?

-Some industry insiders believe that Amazon’s superpower is in the suite of AWS applications that play an integral role in the Internet’s work.
+Some industry insiders believe that the company’s superpower is in the suite of AWS applications that play an integral role in the Internet’s work.

 To her, AI tools haven’t been able to fully cater to a larger demographic of the world.
 She alleges that AI usage is mostly limited to the top 5-10% of white-collar workers.
 However, this could change over time.